jwt27/esfm/README.md

 #### Compatibility register `0x4bd`

-This register reflects the state of OPL3 register `0xbd` in compatibility mode.
+This register reflects the state of OPL register `0xbd` in compatibility mode.
 In native mode, all bits can be written, but have no apparent effect.

 #### Test register `0x501`